The next place I visited during my holiday in July was Tramore, a seaside town in County Waterford, on the southeast coast of Ireland.

 With humble origins as a small fishing village, the area saw rapid development upon the arrival of the railway from Waterford City in 1853.

-From top-class accommodation in hotels, guest Houses, B&Bs and self catering, to leisure activities such as Splashworld, the largest indoor aqua adventure playground in the South East, surfing, fishing, hiking, horse riding, golf and Amusement Park.
+From top-class accommodation in hotels, guest Houses, and B&Bs, and self-catering, to leisure activities such as Splashworld.
+The largest indoor aqua adventure playground in the South East, surfing, fishing, hiking, horse riding, golf, and Amusement Park.

-The town has long been associated with Irish tourists and offered a traditional seaside experience of ice-cream, fairground and sand.
-The beach front features a long promenade and an amusement park.
-It is a popular resort for tourists in the summer and has 5 km (3 mi) of beach and sand dunes looking out onto the Atlantic Ocean.
+The town has long been associated with Irish tourists and offered a traditional seaside experience of ice cream, fairground, and sand.
+The beachfront features a long promenade and an amusement park.
+It is a popular resort for tourists in the summer.
+And has 5 km (3 mi) of beach and sand dunes looking out onto the Atlantic Ocean.

 And is one of the most popular beaches on Ireland’s east coast.
 The sandy beach is backed by sand dunes and impressive cliffs, with rolling waves popular amongst swimmers and surfers.

-I hope to come back to Tramore but definitely not in the busy season to see more of its attraction like Guillamene and Newtown Cove, Doneraile Walk and Lafcadio Hearn Japanese Gardens.
+I hope to come back to Tramore but definitely not in the busy season to see more of its attraction like Guillamene and Newtown Cove, Doneraile Walk, and Lafcadio Hearn Japanese Gardens.

 Location of Tramore:

-Below my photos taken in July 2021.
+Below are photos I took in July 2021.